oscal-compass/community/SELF_ASSESSMENT.md

 - **Evidence Gathering** – Automates compliance evidence collection and attestation with tools like Auditree, enabling continuous compliance monitoring.
 - **Scalability** – Supports distributed, multi-cluster, and hybrid deployments without compromising security or compliance posture.

 This tight coupling of compliance automation with cloud-native workflows helps organizations implement secure-by-design principles, reduces audit friction, and accelerates the delivery of compliant workloads.
+You can find a list of organizations that have publicly adopted OSCAL Compass [here](https://github.com/oscal-compass/community/blob/main/ADOPTERS.md).

 <!---How does your software fit into the cloud native ecosystem?  (e.g.
   Flibber is integrated with both Flocker and Noodles which covers